linode/docs/docs/products/tools/marketplace/guides/hashicorp-nomad/index.md

 ## Configuration Options

 - **Supported distributions:** Ubuntu 22.04 LTS, Debian 11
 - **Recommended plan:** We recommend a 4GB Dedicated CPU or Shared Compute instance for the Nomad Server.
-Nomad Clients can be smaller plans.
+Nomad Clients (deployed separately from this Marketplace App) can use plans of any size.

 {{< content "marketplace-limited-user-fields-shortguide">}}